Business Analyst as Product Owner

 Using a proxy product owner is best avoided—certainly as a permanent solution.
 Take the following example from one of my clients.
 The head of a business unit was asked to take on the product owner role for a new product.
 As he struggled to fill the role effectively, the business analyst stood in as a proxy.
 While the analyst did all the detailed grooming work, the business unit head decided about the product features and when which functionally was released.
 Unfortunately, this resulted in miscommunication, a long-winded decision-making process, and poor morale.

-You can learn more about business analysis in Scrum and applying the product owner role by:
+You can learn more about how business analysts can play the product owner role with the following: